frontendjess/workflow2-ca-0803-jessica/README.md

 # Create react app with template typescript

-# Jest, Babel and Lodash
+# Installed Jest, Babel and Lodash

 For Feu2 workflow 2 CA: